-Datarella provides and operates Web3 Solutions and products.
-For NOMIX, Datarella provides their SSI-Wallet, including their everKEY solution as the user's secure hub for managing their identities.
+Datarella is a Web3 company builder.
+For NOMIX, Datarella develops the BIOCLOCK app and provides their SSI-Wallet, including their everKEY solution as the user's secure hub for managing their identities.
 Datarella also creates and operates the NOMIX ecosystem dashboard, and supports market participants with onboarding, and the management of Autonomous Economic and Privacy Agents.